 Our philosophy is to give audiences what they want.
 We make world class films using the very best talent and facilities the UK has to offer.
 We make films people want to see, not for ourselves.

 We believe in independence.
 In an industry overshadowed by billion-dollar behemoths, we offer a counter point of true independence, authenticity and craftsmanship.

 Shogun is dedicated to nurturing new and emerging talent, both in front of and behind the camera.
 Their start is our future.
 We work with the My First Job in Film scheme, a network for aspiring filmmakers offering them entry-level roles in the film industry.

-A report from the Work Foundation found that only 3% of employees in production are from a minority ethnic background, while just one in five key production personnel are women.
+A recent report from the Work Foundation found that only 3% of employees in production are from a minority ethnic background, while just one in five key production personnel are women.
 Ratios on Shogun Films will be far more balanced than this representing our commitment to cultural diversity.